levikore/MA_GIT_GUI_JAVA_JFX/README.md

 # MA_GIT_GUI_JAVA_JFX
 An Git like Java FX application.
 The app allows the user to create an empty repository or open an existing one from an XML file.
-The user can update the files in the ropository i.e update file content, add new files or change folders and commit his saves to the repository.
-Furthermore the user can create a new branch, merge branches,  pull , push new repositories to remote branches etc.
-Also can present a dynamic visual represantation of the repositories commit tree.
+The user can update the files in the repository i.e. update file content, add new files or change folders and commit his saves to the repository.
+Furthermore the user can create a new branch, merge branches, pull , push new repositories to remote branches etc. Also can present a dynamic visual representation of the repositories commit tree.
 ## Screens:

 ![image](https://user-images.githubusercontent.com/41550958/111162737-1d251680-85a5-11eb-9e21-bd1e174c60c0.png)